josheinhorn/weird-science/README.md

 This method is called at the end of an Experiment run and is expected to perform some type of external I/O in order to persist some part of the results. `IExperimentResult<T>` contains a lot of info, including Elapsed Time, Exceptions thrown, the actual result (as set by the `Prepare` step) and a few other pieces of data.

 #### `void Publish<T>(string message, IExperimentState<T> state)`
-This method is called at various stages of the Experiment execution and is passed messages from the various delegate methods including:
+This method can be called by the four event handlers of the Experiment execution and is passed messages along with the State at the time the message was written.
+These four steps typically call this method:
 - Setup
 - OnMismatch
 - OnError
 - Teardown

-`state` contains relevant info for the context of the call.
+`state` contains relevant info for the context of the call, including the Step that called it and the configured Context object.

 ### Basic example
-A basic (albeit not very useful) example:
+A basic (albeit not very useful) implementation:

 ```C#
 public class ConsolePublisher : ISciencePublisher